Psychopoulet/node-pluginsmanager-plugin/documentation/DescriptorUser.md

 ## Code

-> Please note the fact that "_initWorkSpace" and "_releaseWorkSpace" method MUST be re-writted in Mediator class, and not in MediatorUser childs.
+> Please note the fact that "_initWorkSpace" and "_releaseWorkSpace" method MUST be re-written in Mediator class, and not in MediatorUser childs.

-> Please note the fact that "init" and "release" method MUST NOT be re-writted.
-Each child has is own init logic.
+> Please note the fact that "init" and "release" method MUST NOT be re-written.
+Each child has its own init logic.

 [check the TypeScript definition file](../lib/index.d.ts)